 Using a URL is a quick and efficient way to add images, especially when you don’t need to store the image locally in your project files.

-Also Read This: List of Top Startups on LinkedIn from USA in 2023
+Also Read This: The Top Photography Trends to Watch in 2023

 How to Add Local Images in Markdown